Enthrone Darkness Triumphant: Release

 The album has been released on many formats, including a limited edition vinyl (300 white and 1000 black).
 In 2002, a deluxe CD version was released with bonus material.
 Enthrone Darkness Triumphant was also the band's first album to display their second logo, though the old "black metal" logo is seen in the back cover artwork on the original printing.
 Due to concerns from Nuclear Blast, the lyrics of "Tormentor of Christian Souls" were omitted from the disc's liner notes.
 "Master of Disharmony" and "Raabjorn speiler Draugheimens skodde" are re-recorded versions of older, already released tracks (from Devil's Path and For all tid respectively).

 Critical reception

+Enthrone Darkness Triumphant received generally positive reviews.
 AllMusic praised the album, writing, "One of the most important Scandinavian metal discs ever, Dimmu Borgir's Enthrone Darkness Triumphant is the group's unquestioned masterpiece."
+Robert Müller of the German magazine Metal Hammer wrote that Dimmu Borgir, by orienting themselves not "towards the extremes of the scene, but rather towards universally valid virtues for musicians", created a "majestically bombastic black metal masterpiece."
+Rock Hard remarked how "traditional Nordic black metal can hardly be played in a more brutal, monumental, melodic, dynamic, and captivating way.
+The songs get under your skin and cover the entire spectrum of the genre.
+From gothic to fast-paced thrash to heavy metal."
+Chronicles of Chaos reviewer noticed that "the band's sound resembles Stormblåst in a way, but it's faster now, and much more powerful", creating "a very dark and doomy piece of symphonic melodic black metal" in "one hell of an album".
+Erik Thomas of Metal review remembered how the release of this album "reminded everyone how the genre should be done" and put Dimmu Borgir on a par with other symphonic black metal bands such as Cradle of Filth, Arcturus, Emperor and Borknagar.
+He considered that "musically, the lineup on this album simply reached their peak of sweeping, orchestral and truly memorable black metal."
+The album has occasionally faced some criticism.
+Death Metal Underground labels it "a ripoff of bands that were new when these musicians were born," noting that it lacks a sense of theme and that it is essentially "a pop album with heavy metal riffs," which lacks the "neoclassical orchestration that made [the previous album] Stormblåst brilliant."

 In 2005, Enthrone Darkness Triumphant was ranked number 298 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
 In 2020, it was named one of the 20 best metal albums of 1997 by Metal Hammer magazine.
 In 2021, the magazine ranked it as the 7th best symphonic metal album of all time.

-The album has occasionally faced some criticism.
-Death Metal Underground labels it "a ripoff of bands that were new when these musicians were born," noting that it lacks a sense of theme and that it is essentially "a pop album with heavy metal riffs," which wants the "neoclassical orchestration that made [the previous album] Stormblåst brilliant."